mschnecke/webdavwhs/README.md

-Microsoft Home Server 2011 Add-in to enable WebDAV access to the server folders.
+### Microsoft Home Server 2011 Add-in to enable WebDAV access to the server folders.

-Features

 Installs and configures the IIS WebDAV feature